junehao/Connected-Craft/README.md

 # Connected Craft
-Tutorials for Connected Craft workshop, which is part of IDF YunTech International Workshop since 2015.\
+Tutorials for Connected Craft, which is part of IDF YunTech International Workshop since 2015.\
 Updated: October 2018.

 ## Symbiosis 2018: CC Projects